Foot & Ankle

 Anatomy and Biomechanics

 The plantar fascia is a dense, fibrous band of connective tissue that originates at the medial calcaneal tubercle (the bony prominence on the inner base of the heel) and fans out distally to insert into the bases of the proximal phalanges of each toe.
-Its primary role is mechanical: it acts as a tension cable that supports the longitudinal arch of the foot during weight-bearing and provides the propulsive spring-like energy return needed for walking and running — a function described as the "windlass mechanism."
+Its primary role is mechanical: it acts as a tension cable that supports the longitudinal arch of the foot during weight-bearing and provides the propulsive spring-like energy return needed for walking and running.
+This is a function described as the "windlass mechanism."
 Every step places repetitive tensile load on this structure; over time, when that load exceeds the tissue's capacity to recover, micro-tears accumulate at the calcaneal origin.

 Pathology